 Recapitalisation bonds are dedicated bonds to be issued at the behest of the government for recapitalizing the trouble hit Public Sector Banks (PSBs).
 Bonds worth of Rs 1.35 trillion is to be issued to inject capital into PSBs who are affected by high level of NPAs.
 Recapitalization bonds are proposed as a part of the Rs 2.11 trillion capital infusion package declared by the government on October 24th, 2017.
+In December 2018, the government announced the issue of additional Rs 41000 crores worth of recapitalisation bonds.

 The term recapitalisation means giving equity money to cover debt of an entity.
 In the case of PSBs, their NPAs (debts) will be replaced by equity capital from recapitalisation by the government.